AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Does Vermont have a high uninsured motorist rate?

-Vermont does not have a high uninsured motorist rate.
-Less than nine percent of Vermont’s drivers are uninsured, placing Vermont as 15th in the country for the lowest uninsured motorist rates.
+Vermont has a lower-than-average uninsured motorist rate.
+Less than 12 percent of Vermont’s drivers are uninsured, placing Vermont 22nd in the country for the lowest uninsured motorist rates.

 Methodology